ruthhtur/ruthhtur/source/projects/nyc-codesign-workshops.md

 # Identifying Opportunities and Concepts for Creative Workers

-In early 2017, I designed and lead 6 workshops with customers in creative fields.
-My team was in the front-end phases of design: We hadn't yet identified what we should build or in what order.
+In early 2017, I designed and led 6 workshops with customers in creative fields.
+My team was in the front-end phases of design.
+We hadn't yet determined what we should build, or in what order.
 We needed to identify problems, and understand which opportunities would be the highest impact to solve for our creative customers.

 ![Workflow Map Example 3](/images/Map3.png)